MR

 • Intro Offer: Up to 45,000 points (worth $450)

-The Scotiabank Gold American Express Card is Canada’s best credit card for returns on spending because it offers 5 points for every $1 you spend on groceries, restaurants, entertainment, and food delivery, and 3 points on every $1 you spend on gas and transit.
+The Scotiabank Gold American Express Card is Canada’s best credit card for returns on spending because it offers 5 points for every $1 you spend on groceries, restaurants, entertainment, and food delivery and 3 points for every $1 you spend on gas and transit.

 In addition to the 5 points reward on every $1 eligible purchase, this credit card doesn’t charge foreign transaction fees for all foreign currency purchases.
 Cardholders also enjoy access to a cohesive travel insurance package.